oberlage/datascience-wiki/README.md

 # Oberon's Datascience Wiki

 ## What is this?
-During my bachelor I learnt a lot, but found that the overview between concepts in different courses is lacking.
+During my bachelor I learnt a lot, but never took the time to relate all concepts to eachother.
+Which I now see as a missed opportunity.
-So as I started a new study, I'll try to organise the concepts and (try to) summarize my knowledge.
+So as I started my new Data Science study, I thought it would be a good idea to try to organise the concepts in one place.

 Currently, the list below is more of a braindump of concepts and terms related to Data Science that crossed my path last year.
+It's obviously a work in progress 😬

 ## Buzzword Bingo
+and what they might actually mean ...
 - Big Data
 - The Cloud
 - Machine Learning
 - Algorithm

 ## Data Engineering Tools
-- Kimball data modelling
+- Kimball data modelling theory
-- Datalakes
-- Data pipeline orchestration
-	- Luigi (Job scheduler / pipelines)
-	- Airflow
-- Databases
-	- Relational Databases / SQL
-		- Data modelling
-		- SQL basics
-	- NoSQL
-		- MongoDB
 - Information retrieval
 	- Web Scraping
 		- BeautifulSoup